Proxima-C/SelfAssessment/Skills/Paradigms.md

   - Structured programming: 👂 heard
   - Non-structured programming: 👂 heard
   - Functional programming: 🖐️ used
-  - Prototype-based programming: 👂 heard
+  - Prototype-based programming: 🖐️ used
-  - Object-oriented programming: 👂 heard
+  - Object-oriented programming: 🖐️ used
   - Object-based programming: 🖐️ used
   - Generic programming: 🖐️ used
   - Concurrent computing: 👂 heard
-  - Asyncronous programming: 👂 heard
+  - Asyncronous programming: 🖐️ used
   - Parallel programming: 🖐️ used
   - Reactive programming: 🖐️ used
   - FRP (Functional-reactive): 👂 heard